Best New Orleans Family Attractions in Louisiana

 800/774-7394, 504/581-4629

-Audubon Park, in the Uptown neighborhood, is a peaceful oasis where playgrounds, lagoons, golf and tennis facilities, and a running/walking path are available to visitors.
-There are stables and a public pool, as well as three large playgrounds where the kids are bound to make new friends.
-Within the park is one of the top ranked zoos in the U.S, the flagship of the Audubon Nature Institute with animals from all over the world.
-Within the Audubon Zoo, the whole family can go back in time with animatronic creatures at Dinosaur Adventure, ride the Endangered Species Carousel, meet a white tiger, an endangered whooping crane, and visit unique habitats such as the Louisiana Swamp and the Jaguar Jungle.
-The Watoto Walk petting zoo is themed like an African village and will keep little ones happy all day.
-Older kids will appreciate the challenging 44-foot-high Kamba Ropes Course.
-Everyone will love Cool Zoo, a separate, kid-focused part of the zoo with a Splash Park with slides and squirters, and Gator Run, a great new lazy river and sandy beach play area with chaises, lifeguards and the smell of sunblock.
-We’re excited to hear about the zoo’s expansion of its Elephant Habitat, which will become a glass-walled, interactive area near the waterpark where visitors can spray water on elephants and elephants can spray visitors!
+Audubon Park is a peaceful oasis with lagoons, golf and tennis facilities, and a running/walking path.
+Look for the stables, a public pool, cafe, as well as three large playgrounds where the kids are bound to make new friends.
+The park is home to one of the top ranked zoos in the U.S, the flagship of the Audubon Nature Institute with animals from all over the world.
+Within the Audubon Zoo, the whole family can meet an endangered whooping crane and experience other closeup animal encounters (for a fee).
+Visit unique habitats such as the Louisiana Swamp and the Jaguar Jungle.
+All ages love Cool Zoo, a separate, kid-focused part of the zoo with a Splash Park with slides and squirters, and Gator Run, a great lazy river and sandy beach play area with chaises, lifeguards and the smell of sunblock.
 Note that several of the attractions require separate admission.

 Preservation Hall